-This target is not very ambitious, borne out by the fact that the sector had already reached more than a 30% reduction in carbon intensity in 2018 (Comer et al., 2018; A. D. (ICCT) Rutherford et al., 2020).
-Industry players and think tanks are calling for the revised 2023 strategy to increase the targets (Climate Home News, 2020; Ship & Bunker, 2020).
+However, IMO member countries are likely to miss their 2030 carbon intensity target.
+Using the AER metric, we estimate that CO2 emissions would lead to approximately 750-784 MtCO2 in 2030, depending on the growth in trade, representing an increase of 10-12% below projected emissions levels by 2030 under current policies.
+This target is not ambitious: the sector had already reached more than a 30% reduction in carbon intensity in 2018 (Comer et al., 2018; A. D. (ICCT) Rutherford et al., 2020).
+Industry players and think tanks have called for stronger targets to be included in the revised 2023 strategy (Climate Home News, 2020; Ship & Bunker, 2020).

-While the absolute target is stronger than the carbon intensity target, there is room for further strengthening particularly in light of the IMO strategy aiming to reduce emissions “pursuing efforts towards phasing them out as called for in the Vision as a point on a pathway of CO2 emissions reduction consistent with the Paris Agreement temperature goals” (IMO, 2018).
-Studies show that cost-effective full-decarbonisation of the sector is possible before 2050 (Energy Transitions Commission, 2019; OECD, 2018).
+While the absolute target is stronger than the carbon intensity target, there is room for further strengthening, particularly in light of the fact that according to its strategy, the IMO also aims to go about “pursuing efforts towards phasing [emissions] out as called for in the Vision as a point on a pathway of CO2 emissions reduction consistent with the Paris Agreement temperature goals” (IMO, 2018).
+The difference between the carbon intensity target and the absolute target indicates the role of trade growth in emissions and the importance of setting an absolute target independently of economic forecasts.
+Studies show that cost-effective, full decarbonisation of the sector is possible before 2050 (Energy Transitions Commission, 2019; OECD, 2018).

 To keep the Paris Agreement temperature goal within reach, it is imperative that national governments take responsibility for emissions from international bunkers, and actively work to bring those to zero.